tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 Queer people, thus, don’t need to buy a house in the suburbs to have children.
 We don’t need cars if we live in the inner city.
 Domestic appliances?
 We’re cooking for one.
 We didn’t get engaged, so we don’t — or we didn’t used to — buy rings.

 Take a moment to consider how disastrous this is to a society that is constructed around buying things at certain times in your life, under certain expectations of how you ought to live.
-And not only that, but each queer person can have a *vastly* different set of expiriences<sup class"add">[sic: experiences]</sup> from the next and therefor gravitate to different lifestyles.
+And not only that, but each queer person can have a *vastly* different set of expiriences<sup class="add">[sic: experiences]</sup> from the next and therefor gravitate to different lifestyles.

 </james>
 <from></from>